 My daughter played the free version of this before we got the Fire for kids.
 It was impossible to get beyond a certain point without paying quite a lot to unlock more ponies.
 So we were both delighted when the version on the Fire for kids was fully unlocked!

 Great for young kids and toddlers.
 This is a simple drawing and colouring game that features Peppa Pig and her friends

 Remember that Amazon Kids+ content is free for the first year after you buy the tablet, after that, you will need to pay a monthly subscription.

 This is clearly Amazon’s strategy to make money from their super cheap tablets.

 So, it is worth keeping an eye on what your children use and whether you will get value for money from an on-going subscription.
 They also offer huge discounts on the standard price from time to time which makes signing up for another year well worthwhile.

 If you stop the subscription you run the risk of having grumpy kids that have got used to having endless variety on their tablets.
-I suspect most people do carry on with the subscrition.
+I suspect most people do carry on with the subscription.

 One alternative would be to buy their favourite content and add some free apps (although these will probably come with adverts and in-app purchases).